robertjmeester/oc-rules-validation/README.md

 - find the results in the output folder as specified in settings.py

 TODO: add instructions for Excel test script
 TODO: add instructions for selecting which test files to run
+TODO: add instructions for crontab